yonicd/Elections/README.md

 ![General Elections Daily](USA2016/shiny/www/GeneralElectionsDaily.PNG)

 ## Polling Database
   * All raw data used in the application can be viewed and filtered in a datatable.
+There is an extra column that gives the source URL of the poll that was conducted for anyone who wants to dig deeper in the data.